CBIIT/fnlcr-bids-hpc/documentation/how_to_create_a_central_git_repo/README.md

+---
+bigimg: "/img/FNL_ATRF_Pano_4x10.jpg"
-# How to create a central Git repository
+title: How to create a central Git repository
+---
 ## Use case #1

 You want to create a new, empty repository in order to track your work.